vcmediavine/docsytrellis/content/en/reference/hooks/_index.md

 #### mv_trellis_crit_css_error

 Fires when Critical CSS has an error while generating files.
-Accepts arguments.
+Accepts arguments passed to it when the hook is fired.

 **Arguments**

 - $params `array` The API request parameters.
+- $type `string` The request type.

 #### mv_trellis_crit_css_incoming

 Fires when Critical CSS has a returned callback.
-Accepts arguments.
+Accepts arguments passed to it when the hook is fired.

 **Arguments**